Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Introduction

 \section{Introduction}

-We propose a novel framework, combining topological dynamics and statistical surrogate modeling with uncertainty quantification, through which it is possible to characterize local and global dynamics, with rigorous bounds on the probability that this characterization of the dynamics is correct, from data $\cT = \setof{(x_n,y_n)\in\R^d \times \R^d \mid n=1,\ldots, N}$, where it is assumed that the data is generated by a continuous dynamical system on a compact set $X\subset \R^d$.
+We propose a novel framework, combining topological dynamics and statistical surrogate modeling with uncertainty quantification, through which it is possible to characterize local and global dynamics from data with probability guarantees.
+Given a data set $\cT = \setof{(x_n,y_n)\in\R^d \times \R^d \mid n=1,\ldots, N}$, where it is assumed that the data is generated by a continuous dynamical system on a compact set $X\subset \R^d$, we give rigorous bounds on the probability that the characterization of the dynamics is correct.

 To put our results in context, recall that given a continuous function $f\colon X\to X$ the traditional focus of dynamical systems has been on understanding the structure of \emph{invariant sets}, i.e., subsets $S\subset X$ such that $f(S)=S$, for which fixed points and periodic orbits are simple examples.
-On a global level this is equivalent to understanding the conjugacy classes of $f$, i.e., the set of $g\colon Y\to Y$ such that $h\circ f = g\circ h$ for some homeomorphism $h\colon X\to Y$.
+On a global level, this is equivalent to understanding the conjugacy classes of $f$, i.e., the set of $g\colon Y\to Y$ such that $h\circ f = g\circ h$ for some homeomorphism $h\colon X\to Y$.
 This is impossible in general \cite{foreman:rudolph:weiss}.
-Even in more restrictive settings, to correctly capture the invariant sets may require correctly identifying the nonlinearity to an extremely high order of precision.
+Even in more restrictive settings, correctly capturing the invariant sets may require correctly identifying the nonlinearity to an extremely high order of precision, which is often impossible from a given finite data set.
 The logistic map and the associated cascade of period doublings is an archetypal example.
-However, the probability of correctly identifying a nonlinear function from finite data decreases rapidly as a function of precision.

 For this reason our approach focuses on coarsely characterizing dynamics rather than identifying the underlying nonlinearity.
 Our characterization is done via the Conley index, an algebraic topological invariant, from which one can induce the existence of invariant sets and dynamic structure of invariant sets, e.g., existence of fixed points, periodic orbits, heteroclinic orbits, and chaotic dynamics \cite{mischaikow:mrozek}.

 In essence, the strategy that we propose is straightforward.
 It involves a fundamental assumption and three steps that are encapsulated in Fig.~\ref{fig:2examples}.